All Episodes

 Okay, break that down for me, please, sir.

-We're using every authority we have to try to bring those supply chains back home.
+As part of the national energy emergency that he's created, we're using every authority we have to try to bring those supply chains back home.

 You know, you've got a few initiatives here.

-Um, you know, you're doing this list of critical minerals, and actually explain to me briefly why it's important to just have this list in the first place be codified.
+And actually, explain to me briefly why it's important to just have this list in the first place be codified.

-Uh if you want to take what your lead-in question was, take the periodic table and then color it red if a hundred percent of the refining uh for the free world is done in China on those minerals, and that should be the wake-up call for everybody.
+If you want to take what your lead-in question was, take the periodic table and then color it red if 100% of the refining for the free world is done in China on those minerals.

-In the case of Mountain Pass, which was the first uh first deal that was done with the Department of War earlier this summer, uh when they they these guys had made a couple hundred million dollars, uh they were getting ready to go to an IPO, they had plenty of access to capital markets, uh commercial loans, bonds, uh, IPO, and then all of a sudden, boom, the next year they're losing 200 million because China's dumping in the market.
+In the case of Mountain Pass, which was the first deal that was done with the Department of War earlier this summer, when these guys had made a couple hundred million dollars, they were getting ready to go to an IPO.

 Right.

-I mean what we call unrestricted warfare, just one of the methods.
+I mean, what we call unrestricted warfare, just one of the methods.

-But so so let's discuss that.
+But so, so, so, let's discuss that.

 Like, how do we actually defend against that meaningfully?

-Because um, you know, we've kind of known about these vulnerabilities for a while.
+Because, you know, we've kind of known about these vulnerabilities for a while.

 How is it that you can kind of speed that process now?

-Well, part of it is this again, the extraordinary step, and having spent almost my entire life in the private sector, I was one like, oh, the you know, government should never be an equity participant in a company.
+And having spent almost my entire life in the private sector, I was one like, oh, the government should never be an equity participant in a company.

 We're not picking winners and losers.

-Uh and then and then the combination of the tariffs.
+And then the combination of the tariffs.

-This this country, uh, and again, part of the the climate ideology, climate extremism that said somehow that mining was a bad thing, not just not just energy production, but mining, that we should stop mining in in America, we should export mining to third world countries.
+I would just tell you, one indication of how bad it's come, this country, and again, part of the climate ideology, climate extremism that said somehow that mining was a bad thing, not just energy production, but mining, that we should stop mining in America.

-Uh we graduated over 36,000 lawyers last year in the United States.
+We graduated over 36,000 lawyers last year in the United States.

 We graduated about 300 people with mining and metallurgical degrees.

-Just yesterday, President Trump in the Oval Office uh using his presidential powers uh to uh uh agree with an appeal from the state of Alaska, the Biden administration shut down this 211-mile-long Ambler Road that leads uh into one of the richest mining districts in the world.
+Just yesterday, President Trump in the Oval Office using his presidential powers to agree with an appeal from the state of Alaska.

-Uh Biden shut that down.
+Biden shut that down.

-Uh it's an irrevocable appeal.
+This time on the appeal, it's an irrevocable appeal.

 He said it yesterday.

-Uh there's over 1,700 mining claims along Ambler Road in Alaska.
+There's over 1,700 mining claims along Ambler Road in Alaska.

 How is that coming now?